What are the benefits of smart meters for carers

 2. Identifying families at risk of fuel poverty and providing support

-Around 6.1 million UK householders are living in fuel poverty, unable to afford to heat their homes to the temperature needed to keep warm and healthy.
-Living in fuel poverty and cold living conditions can worsen many common physical and mental health problems, for people of any age.
+Smart meter data could also help identify households that may be underheating their homes because they cannot afford energy.
+Around 6.1 million UK householders are living in fuel poverty, are living in fuel poverty, unable to afford to heat their homes to a healthy temperature.
+Living in fuel poverty and cold living conditions can worsen many common physical and mental health problems for people of any age.

 There is evidence that with smart meter energy usage data, housing data and historical weather data over time, it could be possible to remotely detect these unhealthy living conditions; which could help prevent related health problems.
 This further highlights how, in the future, smart meters could help ensure that your loved ones are kept warm and safe.